apinter/apinter.github.io/content/posts/podman.md

 Lets break down the above:
 * `podman generate kube yaltb` will generated a `YAML` file which one can take to another server and `play` it providing the same exact pod that it is running on the local runtime.
 * `podman pod stop yaltb` will stop the `yaltb` pod and all the containers in it.
-* `podman pod rm yaltbh` will delete the `yaltb` pod.
+* `podman pod rm yaltb` will delete the `yaltb` pod.
 * `podman play kube yaltb_pod.yml` will start the exported pods based on the `YAML` file.
 The pod and the containers in the pod listed in the following commands.

 ### Podman and systemd

 Podman has a fantastic integration with `systemd`.
-I believe at this point the users are even able to run systemd **within** a container which makes perfect sense.
+I believe at this point the users are even able to run `systemd` **within** a container which makes perfect sense.
 Why would we have to use anything different inside a container than we already got used to outside of a container.
-Anyhow we nt covering this, but managing containers with systemd.
+Anyhow we not covering this, but managing containers with `systemd`.
-As we deploy more and more containers managing them using the podman cli tool only may quickly become burdensome.
-It is much easier to manage the pods and containers with systemd for example to restart, stop, or to start them.
-Using systemd will also enable us to utilize "podman auto-update" for updating the containers.
+As we deploy more and more containers managing them using the Podman cli tool only may quickly become burdensome.
+It is much easier to manage the pods and containers with `systemd` for example to restart, stop, or to start them.
+Using `systemd` will also enable us to utilize `podman auto-update` for updating the containers.

 #### Generating a systemd unit

 Podman has the ability to generate the unit files for us which is probably a relief as it makes life incredibly comfortable.
 Criteria is that it outputs the generated units into a file using the container's name or ID.
-In this example I will go for the ID which I will cover why in the "Podman auto-update" section.
+In this example I will go for the ID which I will cover why in the `Podman auto-update` section.
 ```
 $ podman generate systemd --files --new admiring_franklin
 /home/yaltb/container-aaef566e500973a2d4e9df22208e4a74ae5ea961083adbbe6bb6e98fbb19f7e7.service